 The nature of our business means that our global workforce consists of skilled, qualified, and experienced individuals.
 We recognise that there are modern slavery risks associated with having operations in countries that have been ranked by the 2023 Global Slavery Index as having a higher prevalence of modern slavery.
-However, in consideration of our skilled workforce, together with robust human resources policies and procedures, we consider the overall risk that our operations may cause or contribute to modern slavery with respect to our workforce to be low.
+However, in consideration of our skilled workforce, together with robust human resources policies and procedures, we consider the overall risk that our workforce may cause or contribute to modern slavery to be low.